Understanding task resource metrics

 }

-The Virtual (RAM + Disk swap) tab shows that both foo and bar processes use the same amount of virtual memory (~1 GiB):
+The Virtual (RAM + Disk swap) tab shows that both foo and bar use the same amount of virtual memory (~1 GiB):

 _images/report-resource-memory-vmem.png